licton/lovelicton/content/home_zone_november_2018.md

 During the construction of the sign, which costs well under $200 to build, significant lessons were learned that will be applied to any future wayfinding signs:

-- The directions were painted on one side of the each sign, with a solid color on the other, this can lead to the wayfinding sign seeming blank from some angles.
-Future signs will be 4 inches longer and have the locations printing on both sides.
+- The directions were painted on one side of each direction sign, with a solid color on the other, this can lead to the wayfinding sign seeming blank from some angles.
+Future signs will be 4 inches longer and have the locations printed on both sides.
 - Some of the direction wood pieces split slightly where they were attached to the main post.
 Having the directions not use the 4 inches where the connection needs to be made, as well as making pilot holes into the connection points, should remedy this issue for future signs.
 - Over-sized rubber bands are an amazing tool to line up letters.
 - Stencils tend to bleed, and even if they don't they have an amateur appearance.
 Vinyl letters are cheap, easy, and if done right, resilient.